 She is regularly instructed in high-profile and sensitive cases and has, over nearly 30 years, built up a loyal following of solicitors.
 She is known as a remarkably tenacious, diligent and extremely hard working advocate.

-Jenni deals regularly with difficult, paper-heavy or complex cases and is currently holding instructions in a number of serious cases due for trial in 2021.
+She deals regularly with difficult, unusual and complex cases and is currently holding instructions in a number of serious cases due for trial in 2021.
 She has a special interest in cases involving young defendants and witnesses.
-She is very well respected within the legal profession and often represents barristers, solicitors and their friends and family in criminal proceedings.
-She has, for many years, been recognised as a highly recommended “Leader at the Bar” and, as a Silk, is ranked in the Chambers UK Directory.
+She is very well respected within the profession and often represents members of the legal profession in various proceedings.
+Jenni is highly ranked in both directories.

 A large part of Jenni’s practice concerns defendants charged with murder, usually shootings:

 - R v X (2020) - instructed to defend 17-year old charged with alleged gang-related attempted murder (stabbing) in South London.